-The statutory authority for federal mandates varies with each mandate, mandates can be found in the United States Code (USC) or Code of Federal Regulations (CFR).
+The statutory authority for federal mandates varies with each mandate.
+Mandates can be found in the United States Code (USC) or Code of Federal Regulations (CFR).
 A mandate also could come in the form of a presidential executive order.
-Access all three of these sources is via the U.S. Government Publishing Office's website at http:// www.gpo.gov/fdsys/.
+Access to all three of these sources is via the U.S. Government Publishing Office's website at www. govinfo.gov.
 The authority for court orders and/or consent decrees is found in the final decision made by the court or judge overseeing that particular case.